 Withdrawal of rollover contributions.
-You may withdraw the amounts in your "rollover account" at any time.
+You may withdraw the amounts in your "rollover account" at the same time you are able to withdraw other amounts from the Plan.
+See "When can I get money out of the Plan?".

 ARTICLE III EMPLOYER CONTRIBUTIONS